Trauma Informed Care Pilates Course

 Being Trauma-Informed means we change how we interact, speak, and work with our clients.
-It’s not our job to address potential trauma, treat it, or ignore it.
+It’s not our job to treat it, and it doesn’t help to ignore it either.
 We simply accept that trauma exists for many people and do what we can to make our actions and words less harmful and more supportive for anyone who may be affected by trauma.